eclipse-zenoh/zenoh-demos/zenoh-pico-dds/roundtrip/README.md

  - **`RoundtripPong`**: CycloneDDS' pong example.

- - **`z_ping`**: A zenoh-pico equivalent to RoundtripPing, sending a ping message and waiting for a poing message in return.
+ - **`z_ping`**: A zenoh-pico equivalent to RoundtripPing, sending a ping message and waiting for a pong message in return.
    This zenoh-pico application is in **client** mode and tries to establish a session with a router or a `zenoh-bridge-dds` on specified `zenoh_locator`.
    Usage: